XRPL-Labs/XUMM-SDK-PHP/README.md

 - [Docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) if you want to run acceptance tests

 ## Installation
 This SDK is still in **beta**.
-To install, require `dev-main` for now:
+To install, run:

 ```
-composer require xrpl/xumm-sdk-php:dev-main
+composer require xrpl/xumm-sdk-php
 ```

 ## Usage